DewofyourYouth/DewofyourYouth.github.io/_posts/2021-02-12-rust-part-one.md

 println!("1 - 2 = {}", eight_bit_fun.wrapping_sub(2)); // 1 - 2 = 255
 ```

+Off course, there are also floats (decimal point numbers).

-Besides ints and strings, there are collections, like tuples and arrays.
+Besides ints, floats, and strings, there are collections, like tuples and arrays.

 this is a tuple: